Regents Professor, Chemistry/Biochemistry and Astronomy

-At present, more than 170 different chemical species have been detected in interstellar space, primarily in giant gas clouds located throughout our Galaxy and in gaseous material ejected from old, dying stars, including planetary nebulae, and also in other unusual environments, as illustrated in Figure 1.
+At present, almost 200 different chemical species have been detected in interstellar space.
+These molecules are primarily found in giant gas clouds located throughout our Galaxy and other galaxies, in gaseous material ejected from old, dying stars, including planetary nebulae, and also in other unusual environments.
 Despite the extreme conditions of the so-called interstellar medium (ISM), which is typically quite cold (T ~ 10-50 K) and very diffuse (n ~ 10³ - 106 particles/cc), chemistry flourishes, producing many common, but sometimes exotic, compounds, including reactive radicals and molecular ions, ranging in size from simple diatomics like CO to complex species like C60.
 It is now recognized that we live in a molecular universe, and that interstellar molecular material is continuously recycled in the ISM.
-The life cycle is shown in Figure 1.
-Molecules form in dying stars, and then are passed on theough the planetary nebula stage and into the diffuse ISM.
+The molecular life cycle is shown in Figure 1.
+Molecules form in dying stars, and then are passed on through the planetary nebula stage and into the diffuse ISM.
 This matter subsequently collapses to form dense clouds, the sites of star and solar systems.
 The stars eventually die, and the cycle repeats.
 As solar systems form, some of the pristine molecular material from the nascent molecular cloud is delivered to young planet surfaces via comets, meteorites, and interplanetary dust particles.
-This material is thought to have influenced early biochemistry, thus tracing life's originss back to interstellar space.
+This material is thought to have influenced early prebiotic chemistry, thus tracing life's origins back to interstellar space.

-Figure 1: The interstellar molecular life cycle, tracing molecular formation from the ejecta of dying stars into the diffuse, and then dense ISM, and subsequently into regions of star and solar system formation via the protoplanetary disk stage.
+Figure 1: The interstellar molecular life cycle, tracing molecular formation from the ejecta of dying stars into the diffuse, and then dense clouds, and subsequently into regions of star and solar system formation via the protoplanetary disk stage.
 Some of the pristine interstellar molecular matter is the delivered to planet surfaces via bombardment by comets, meterorites, and interplanetary dust particles.